Free Company Let Tenancy Agreement Template UK

 What are the responsibilities of a commercial Landlord?

-In a commercial tenancy agreement, landlords have various responsibilities to ensure the proper functioning of the leased commercial space and to meet legal and contractual obligations.
-These responsibilities can vary based on the specific terms negotiated in the agreement, local laws, and the type of commercial property.
+These responsibilities can vary based on the specific terms negotiated in the agreement, local laws, and the type of property being leased.
 Here are common responsibilities that landlords typically have in a commercial tenancy:

 1. Providing a Safe and Habitable Space: